Vaxiclase is our proprietary reengineering of the native adenylate cyclase (CyaA).

 The estimated global market for combination vaccines DTaP and Tdap containing aP exceeds $2 billion per year.

-In February 2015, we licensed GTL003, our Vaxiclase technology as an antigen, to Serum Institute of India Ltd. (SIIL), for use in the development of acellular multivalent combination vaccines including pertussis antigens.
+In February 2015, we licensed GTL003, our Vaxiclase technology as an antigen, to Serum Institute of India Pvt.
+Ltd. (Serum Institute), for use in the development of acellular multivalent combination vaccines including pertussis antigens.

-Serum Institute of India Ltd. (www.seruminstitute.com) is a private company valued at over $12 billion and the world's largest producer of the Measles and DTP group of vaccines.
-Two of every three children immunized globally are vaccinated with a product manufactured by SIIL.
+Serum Institute (www.seruminstitute.com) is a private company valued at over $12 billion and the world's largest producer of the Measles and DTP group of vaccines.
+Two of every three children immunized globally are vaccinated with a product manufactured by Serum Institute.

 The license granted by Genticel to SIIL provides GTL003 for inclusion in multivalent vaccines that also protect against Bordetella pertussis, the causative agent of whooping cough.
 The license covers all countries of the world except major pharmaceutical markets, in particular the USA, Canada, New Zealand, Australia, Japan, Israel, Turkey and greater Europe.